joeraven0/com2csv/README.md

 Description:
 This application connects to a barcode scanner via a serial port and listens for incoming data.
 All read data is saved to a CSV file along with the time the data was read.
 If the same data is read multiple times, only one copy is written to the file.

-The application has a simple GUI with a text box to display read data and two buttons: "Close" to exit the application and "Delete data" to clear all previously saved data.
+The application has a simple GUI with a text box to display read data and one button: "Close" to exit the application.

 ## Installation
 Run com2csv.py OR install exe on Windows.